hanaDemma/Change_point_analysis_and_statistical_modelling-/README.md

 ## Overview

-This project analyzes historical Brent oil prices using various statistical and machine learning models, including ARIMA, and LSTM.
-The objective is to gain insights into the price trends and make future price predictions based on the historical data.
+This project analyzes historical Brent oil prices using various statistical and machine learning models, including ARIMA and LSTM.
+The objective is to gain insights into price trends and make future price predictions based on historical data.

 ## Folder Structure

 CHANGE_POINT_ANALYSIS_AND_STATISTICAL_MODELLING/

-├── .github/
+│── .github/

-├── .week10/
+│── week10/

-├── .notebooks/
+│── notebooks/

-│   ├── changePointAnalysis
+│   │── changePointAnalysis.ipynb

 │   └── README.md

-├── .scripts/
+│── scripts/

-│   ├── change_point_analysis.py
+│   │── change_point_analysis.py

-│   ├── data_loader.py
+│   │── data_loader.py

-│   ├── ploty.py
+│   │── plot.py

-├── .src/
+│── src/

-├── .tests/
+│── tests/

-├── .gitignore
+│── .gitignore

-├── README.md
+│── README.md

 └── requirements.txt

-## Technologies
+## Technologies Used

 To run this project, you will need the following Python packages: